tenatek/aniame/README.md

 }
 ```

-The following object is valid under the above schema:
+The following object is valid under the above schema.

 ```javascript
 {